nethad/nessdbwrapper/README.md

 and build it: In lib/nessdb execute `make`

-Then build nessdbwrapper: In the root directory execute `python setup.py build_ext -i`
+Then build pynessdb: In the root directory execute `python setup.py build_ext -i`

 There is no 'clean' command, use:

-rm -rf build/ nessdbwrapper.c nessdbwrapper.so <db-basedir>
+rm -rf build/ pynessdb.c pynessdb.so <db-basedir>

 or: python setup.py clean

+Before executing you may have to set your LD_LIBRARY_PATH environment variable to include the lib/nessdb directory:
+`export LD_LIBRARY_PATH=./lib/nessdb;$LD_LIBRARY_PATH`